 If you are in this boat, there is good news for you.
 If you have an old annuity or an old insurance policy with cash value in it, you can transfer your cash to a new annuity contract or life insurance.
 Under the rules of a section 1035 exchange.*

 What is a 1035 Exchange?
 It’s the Legal Term for an “Annuity Rollover”

-A 1035 exchange is basically a like asset transfer that permits tax free transfers under the tax code.
-Like asset means it must be a transfer from one asset to a similar asset.
+A 1035 exchange is a rule that permits tax free transfers of “like assets” under the tax code.
+Like asset in this case means insurance product to insurance product.
 Specifically under 1035, annuities can be exchanged into annuities, and cash value from a life insurance contract can be exchanged into a new annuity or life insurance.
 (Glaring exception: you can’t exchange annuities into life insurance).

 Why is this good?

 You may have built up significant cash in an old policy (which is good) but that policy lacks some of the newer features and benefits that new annuities or life insurance offer.
 Some examples of improvements could be:

 - Your current annuity company’s payout ratio for conversion to an immediate annuity income stream is not as generous as another company.
 Solution: 1035 exchange (“annuity rollover”) to the new company and establish an immediate annuity